cbini/datascience/01-algorithms.md

 *A technique for predicting a continuous numerical outcome.*

-A regression takes a set of dependent variables that are associated with an independent variable of known value and creates a predictive model based on the data.
-An effective regression model will closely predict the target value using any valid input values.
+A regression takes a dataset containing a number of dependent variables that are associated with an independent variable of known value and creates a predictive model based on the data.
+More effective regression models will predict the target value with lower error, given any valid inputs.

 **Examples**
 - A student's end-of-year average based on their attendance.